ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 * A 5 IOPS/GB profile can be expanded up to 9,600 GB.
 * A 10 IOPS/GB profile can be expanded up to 4,800 GB.

-IOPS are automatically adjusted for tiered file share profiles, based on the size of the file share.
+IOPS is automatically adjusted for tiered file share profiles, based on the size of the file share.
 For example, if you expand a file share that was created with a 5 IOPS/GB profile from the original size of 250 GB to an expanded size of 1,000 GB, it has a maximum IOPS of 5,000 IOPS (1,000 GB capacity _x_ 5 IOPS).
 Because a 5 IOPS/GB file share can potentially expand to 9,600 GB, the max IOPS would adjust to 48,000 IOPS.
-The capacity and IOPS are immediately changed and there is no need to restart the instance.
+The capacity and the IOPS are immediately changed and there is no need to restart the instance.

 You can monitor the progress of your file share expansion from the UI or CLI.
 You can also use the [Activity Tracker](/docs/vpc?topic=vpc-at-events) to verify that the file share was expanded.
 After a file share is expanded, you can't reduce capacity.